 The City has implemented many, though not all, of the initiatives of the Act 47 Plan.
-The City must continue these initiatives in order to maintain expenditures that do not exceed the available revenues.
+The City must continue implementation of prior initiatives and follow new initiatives in the Exit Plan in order to maintain expenditures that do not exceed the available revenues.